How to buy Brookside Energy (BRK) shares

 Brookside Energy Limited is an oil & gas e&p business based in Australia.
-Brookside Energy shares (BRK) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.005 – a decrease of 16.67% over the previous week.
-Brookside Energy has a trailing 12-month revenue of around $1.4 million.
+Brookside Energy shares (BRK) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Brookside Energy has a trailing 12-month revenue of around $597,485.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Brookside Energy